Peach Mousse Trifle

 Do I have to use fresh peaches?

-You do not, but I do recommend it – especially if they are in season.
+You don’t, but I do recommend it – especially if they are in season.
 Fresh fruit has such a bright flavor and it makes for a pretty presentation.
 Frozen fruit can be used if thawed and excess liquid drained off.

 Is there another sweetener I can use instead of maple syrup?